As we age or face mobility challenges, performing everyday tasks that once seemed effortless can become more challenging.

-So, we encourage trying to maintain the same routine for the person you are caring for.
+So, we encourage trying to maintain the same routine for a person who is receiving mobility care you are caring for.
 This is a task that causes more injuries than any other, as there are a higher number of risk factors involved.
 Think wet floors, slippery surfaces etc.

-Bathroom aids and equipment can make this task more seamless and easier.
-At bath time, consider using a bath lift or bath hoist.
+Bathroom aids for disabled, elderly or otherwise low mobility people can make this task more seamless and easier.
+Consider using a bath lift or bath hoist.

 Just as important as personal care, using the toilet is something a person should be able to conduct with dignity.

 To help give more freedom we recommend using toilet aids to assist in using the toilet.
 Some options to consider are: